muenzaniso/biblegateway-votd/readme.txt

 3. A sample of the verse of the day being used in a shortcode on a page with the Twenty Eleven theme.

 == Changelog ==

+= 3.1 =

+* Fixed some PHP strict errors.
+* Minor tweaks to some reference URLs.

 = 3.0 =